saylesss88/nix-book/src/nix/impermanence.md

 ### Getting Started

-1. Add impermanence to your `flake.nix`
+1. Add impermanence to your `flake.nix`.
+You will change the `hostname` in the flake to match your `networking.hostName`.

 ```nix
 # flake.nix